-No one wants to futz with a little electronic device, especially when they're trying to get a little music going to enrich their drive.
+No one wants to spend tons of time futzing with a little electronic device just to get a little music going to enrich their drive.
 As such, we place a high value on the ease of operation of the transmitting device.
 The main issue with transmitters is changing the FM frequency.
 This action is a necessity because when there is a station broadcasting on the selected frequency it can overwhelm the transmitter's signal, thus reducing the quality of the sound.
-As such, we favor models that have frequency or channel buttons and a clear screen displaying the frequency being transmitted.
-Models that met this standard are the VicTsing Bluetooth FM Transmitter with Auto Scan, Nulaxy KM18, and Sumind.
+As such, we favor units with frequency or channel buttons and a clear screen displaying the frequency being transmitted.
+Models that met this standard are the Nulaxy KM18 and Sumind.
 Unfortunately, most models require a two-step process to make adjustments to the frequency.

 Of course, straightforward frequency adjustments are not our only concern.
 We make a holistic analysis of the user interface as well.
 Key points of interest are the placement of the input ports, the ease of fielding phone calls, and a confirmation of whether or not a Bluetooth connection has been established.
-When looking at all of these components collectively, the VicTsing Bluetooth FM Transmitter with Auto Scan and Nulaxy NX12 stand apart from the class for their overall ease of use.
+When looking at all of these components collectively, the Nulaxy NX12 stands apart from the class for its overall ease of use.

 Profile preference is specific to the needs of the user based on the location of the electrical socket in the vehicle as well as the display type and features (see below) that they desire.
-That said, we favored models like the Nulaxy NX12 and NX10 as well as the VicTsing V5.0 that are compact (more like a car charger in appearance) as we dislike a cluttered console and large, bright screens.
+That said, we favored models like the Nulaxy NX12 and NX10 that are compact (more like a car charger in appearance) as we dislike a cluttered console and large, bright screens.

 Having been clear about our bias, if you are interested in a model that does have a larger screen, or just a bit bigger user interface, there are several high-quality models that have larger profiles.
-In particular, we like the VicTsing Bluetooth FM Transmitter with Auto Scan if you like models with a flexible neck for positioning the screen.
-The Nulaxy NX10 is a good option as well if you want to keep the profile to a minimum but still like to have a volume knob and track navigation buttons prominently displayed.
+The Nulaxy NX10 is a good option if you want to keep the profile to a minimum but still like to have a volume knob and track navigation buttons prominently displayed.

 Not surprisingly, several models that did poorly in the profile analysis did well in the features department.
-Those machines with more features on offer, machines like the VicTsing Bluetooth FM Transmitter with Auto Scan and the Sumind, require more real estate to make their suite of features available to the user.
-These features include information such as Bluetooth connection, volume level, the radio frequency being transmitted, the name of the connected device.
-Additionally, they include hardware ports such as Quick Charge USB, micro SD, and AUX.
+Machines like the Sumind with more features on offer typically require more real estate.
+These features include information such as Bluetooth connection, volume level, the radio frequency being transmitted, and the name of the connected device, as well as hardware ports such as Quick Charge USB, micro SD, and AUX.